interactiveaudiolab/VocalSketchDataSet/README.md

 ### Column descriptions for participant\_survey.csv
+The background survey data provided by both participants providing vocal imitations and those listening to and labeling vocal imitations
 * **participant\_id** - The id of the participant
 * **age** - The reported age of the participant
 * **gender** - The reported gender of the participant